Bubobubobubobubo/Sova/bubocoretui/static/help/grid.md

-The Grid provides a matrix interface for creating and manipulating lines and scripts that compose the scene loaded on the server.
+The grid is the central view of BuboCoreTUI.
+It provides ways to organize and manipulate the scripts that compose a scene loaded on the server.

+## Organization

+- `Scene` - The scene represents everything that is currently playing.
+It is composed of one or more `lines`, itself composed of one or more `frames`.
+- `Line` - A line is a linear sequence of `frames`.
+One or more line can be played at the same time.
+- `Frame` - A frame is a single unit of execution.
+It is the smallest unit that can be manipulated in the grid.
+It is essentially a script that can be enabled or disabled.
+Each frame has a length (in beats).

 ## Navigation & Selection